rollvolet/document-generation-service/README.md

 Generates an offer (PDF file) for a given offer with a set of offerlines.
 The request body must contain the visitor initials and an offer.
 The offer must include the related offerlines with VAT rate, customer, contact, building, request and customer/contact telephones.

 ### POST /documents/invoice
-Generates an invoice (PDF file) for a given invoice with a set of ordered offerlines.
+Generates an invoice or credit note (PDF file) for a given invoice with a set of ordered offerlines.

 ### POST /documents/deposit-invoice
 Generates a deposit invoice (PDF file) for a given deposit invoice with a set of ordered offerlines.